 Australian National University – There are a number of scholarships for international students at all study levels.

 Adelaide Scholarships International – These scholarships aim to boost the University of Adelaide's research output by attracting international students to undertake research degrees there.
 The scholarship includes course tuition fees, annual living allowance and health insurance.

-Curtin University International Research Scholarships – International scholarships for students undertaking master’s or PhD programmes.
+Curtin University – International scholarships for students at all levels.